MicrosoftDocs/defender-docs/defender/threat-intelligence/data-sets.md

 - When was the last time Defender TI saw the domain actively resolving to an IP address?

-- What IP addresses does the domain currently resolve to?
+- What IP address or addresses does the domain currently resolve to?
     ![Data Sets Domain Active Re solutions](media/dataSetsDomainActiveResolutions.png)

 *IP addresses*